 MERC-4055.
 ADVERTISING.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): MERC-3115.
 Corequisite(s): None.
 Basic principles of advertising.
-The advertising history until present.
+Advertising history until the present.
 Ethical, social, and economic problems of commercial advertisement.
 Development of an ad and the media selection to be used on its production.
 Role of the advertising agencies and advertising campaigns.
 Evaluation of the media and advertising strategies.